jules2689/trudeau/docs/2020-04-17/post_news.md

+**(Voice of Translator)**:

-(voice of translator):follow-up question.
+Follow-up question.
-What about the volunteers?can you give us an idea of howmany more people could be sentto quÉbec from the red crossthen?and from that list of volunteers.
+What about the volunteers? can you give us an idea of howmany more people could be sentto quÉbec from the red crossthen? and from that list of volunteers.